 WHAT WE WILL DO

-- We will not schedule any home visits by any staff person who is showing any symptoms associated with the virus or has done so within the past 2 weeks.
+- We will not schedule any home visits by any staff person who is showing any symptoms associated with the virus or has done so within the past 2 weeks or has not had a negative test before the scheduled home visit.

 - We will not do any work inside your home or business premises without your express request and permission.